Sairyss/system-design-patterns/README.md

 ## Consistency

-Large applications typically use data that is spread across multiple data stores.
-Managing and maintaining data consistency in this environment is an important aspect of the system.
+Distributed systems are made up of parts which interact relatively slowly and unreliably.
+Asynchronous networks can duplicate data, drop packets, reorder messages, have delays, etc. Data can be spread across multiple data stores so managing and maintaining consistency in this environment is an important aspect of the system.

 - **Weak consistency** - After a write, there is no guarantee that reads will see it.
 Works well in real time use cases such as voice or video chat, and realtime multiplayer games, etc.
 - **Strong consistency** - After a write, there is a guarantee that reads will se it.
 Data is replicated synchronously, usually using some kind of [transaction](https://en.wikipedia.org/wiki/Database_transaction).